Lymphocytic choriomeningitis

 Lymphocytic choriomeningitis (LCM) is a rodent-borne viral infectious disease that presents as aseptic meningitis, encephalitis or meningoencephalitis.
 Its causative agent is lymphocytic choriomeningitis virus (LCMV), a member of the family Arenaviridae.
 The name was coined by Charles Armstrong in 1934.

-Lymphocytic choriomeningitis (LCM) is "a viral infection of the membranes surrounding the brain and spinal cord and of the cerebrospinal fluid".
+Lymphocytic choriomeningitis is "a viral infection of the membranes surrounding the brain and spinal cord and of the cerebrospinal fluid".
 The name is based on the tendency of an individual to have abnormally high levels of lymphocytes during infection.
 Choriomeningitis is "cerebral meningitis in which there is marked cellular infiltration of the meninges, often with a lymphocytic infiltration of the choroid plexuses".

 Signs and symptoms

 LCMV infection manifests itself in a wide range of clinical symptoms, and may even be asymptomatic for immunocompetent individuals.
 Onset typically occurs between one or two weeks after exposure to the virus and is followed by a biphasic febrile illness.
 During the initial or prodromal phase, which may last up to a week, common symptoms include fever, lack of appetite, headache, muscle aches, malaise, nausea, and/or vomiting.
 Less frequent symptoms include a sore throat and cough, as well as joint, chest, and parotid pain.
 The onset of the second phase occurs several days after recovery, and consists of symptoms of meningitis or encephalitis.
 Pathological findings during the first stage consist of leukopenia and thrombocytopenia.
 During the second phase, typical findings include elevated protein levels, increased leukocyte count, or a decrease in glucose levels of the cerebrospinal fluid).